5erenityDev/The-Divine-Adventure/README.md

 - Advanced Settings X
 	- Controls Option: Full Controller Support X
 	- Controls Option: Re-Mappable Controls X
-	- Display Option: Option to change from 0x, 2x, 4x, and 8x multi-sampling antialiasing. ✓
+	- Display Option: Option to change from 0x, 2x, 4x, and 8x multi-sampling antialiasing. -
 	- Display Option: Option to enable or disable V-Sync.
 X
-- Advanced Player Movement ✓
-- Advanced Camera Controls -
+	- Save Settings: Save these settings to a file so they are remembered after the game is closed) ✓

 ### TERTIARY GOALS: WILL MOST LIKELY NOT GET DONE BUT WOULD MAKE FOR NICE BONUS FEATURES
 - Difficulty Settings X
-- Save Files X
+- Save Files (Save level progress + top scores) X
 - Character Customization X
 - Model Viewer X
 - Music Player X